-Exclusive pumping is a lot of work!
-Aside from the actual pumping itself, it involves preparing bottles, bottle feeding your baby, washing bottles and pump parts, trying to make sure you don’t get clogged ducts or mastitis, and managing your stash of expressed breast milk.
-Below are seven things that you can do to make life as an exclusive pumper more manageable, and make pumping easier.
+Exclusive pumping is a lot of work.
+In addition to pumping, you need to prepare bottles, bottle feed your baby, wash bottles and pump parts, and manage your expressed breast milk.
+Here are seven things that you can do to make life as an exclusive pumper manageable, and make pumping easier.

 Here’s what you need to do to make life as a pumping mom less stressful.

 This is absolutely the most important thing.
-If you’re going to be spending two hours per day tied to the pump, you need to be able to do other things at the same time, whether that’s giving your baby a bottle of milk, working on your laptop, reading a book, or playing with your phone.
+If you’re going to be spending two hours per day tied to the pump, you need to be able to do other things at the same time, whether that’s giving your baby a bottle of milk, working on your laptop, or eating a sandwich.

 Invest in a hands-free pumping bra (here is one that I love) or a hands-free pump, and free yourself to do other things while you pump.
 It’s life-changing!